COVID-19: Navarro County reports no new cases

-No new cases of COVID-19 were reported Friday, April 3 in Navarro County.
-So far, five cases have been confirmed throughout the county in Corsicana, Rice and near Dawson and Emhouse.
-To date, there have been 90 people tested, with 20 still awaiting results, and one death.
+Navarro County reported no new cases of COVID-19 Tuesday, April 7.
+Eight cases have been confirmed throughout the county in Corsicana, Rice, Barry and near Dawson and Emhouse.
+To date, 139 people have been tested, with 32 still pending results, two deaths and no recoveries.

 "Stay Home, Stay Safe" Emergency Declaration Orders in place for the City of Corsicana and Navarro County from 11:59 p.m.
 March 25 until April 8 at 11:59 p.m.
 These orders are for the City of Corsicana and the unincorporated areas in Navarro County.